Timendus/chip8-test-suite/README.md

 # Baseline

+Most tests have been written to run equally well on all three major CHIP-8 platforms, unless otherwise specified.
+The [quirks test](#quirks-test) is the most interesting one, since it was designed to test the differences between those three platforms.
 If the test suite itself is wrong, we're not helping anyone.
 So what are we testing the test suite against?

 ## CHIP-8